How to be Inclusive with Your Exclusive Brand

 2. Create low-risk points of entry

 Even Tiffany has a few items in the $100-150 range.
 While their top-end products can cost tens of thousands of dollars, entry-level customers can buy a locket or a keychain and still get the elegant service and the signature blue box.
-These customers may go on to buy those higher-end items as their wealth grows.
+These customers help continue your brand allure because they feel special by getting a taste of it (and will share that with others).
+Plus, they may go on to buy those higher-end items as their wealth grows.

 3. Take a stand and add emotion to the equation